 Smith v Onesteel Limited & Anor NSWDC 18 (15 March 2013)

 This decision, handed down in March this year, considered in some detail the issues around ‘acceptable alternative employment’ and how this should be interpreted.
 Mr Smith was employed by the Commonwealth Steel Company Pty Ltd for 32 years, the last 20 of which he worked as a furnace operator, accruing seniority based on his significant length of service.
 In mid-2010 Mr Smith was told by his employer that because of a lack of work he was being moved into another role painting railway wheels on a finishing line.
-Humiliated and stressed by what he perceived as a considerable demotion, and physically unable to fulfill the requirements of the role, the employee tendered his resignation.
+Humiliated and stressed by what he perceived as a considerable demotion, and physically unable to fulfil the requirements of the role, the employee tendered his resignation.

 The case turned on the issue of alternative acceptable employment.
 The employee’s resignation was found to have occurred after his position as a furnace operator was made redundant, and the crux of the case was the issue of ‘acceptable alternative employment’.
 The relevant Award provisions required the judge to consider whether the new role met the test for acceptable alternative employment.
 If it did, the employee was not entitled to the redundancy entitlements under the Award.
 The employee’s location of work, hours and even his pay did not change.
 Importantly, however, the judge found that the alternative role signified a reduction in status and seniority (accrued because of his long service), and pointed to the employee’s reaction as evidence of this change.